cometkim/unicode-string-width/README.md

 [string-width] replacement demo with [unicode-segmenter]

+> [!WARNING]
+>
-Demo purpose, not a published package.
+> This is only for demo purposes, not a published package.
+>
+> The `string-width` library has inconsistent behavior, incorrectly mixing character spacing with visual width.
+Consider using a Unicode-compliant alternative instead, such as a third-party library.

 ## LICENSE